dianamn/lightbox/readme.txt

 If you think, that you found a bug in our [WordPress Lightbox](http://huge-it.com/lightbox/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.0 =
+* 1) Added a new/second, more functional light-box with wide range of options .
+* 2) Added featured plugins and licensing pages.

+= 1.6.8 =
+* Fixed issue with cross site scripting (XSS).

 = 1.6.7 =
 **In the series of updates we will go through our plugins one by one and fix all technical issues with our code in order to meet the WordPress Coding Standards.
 These are the major updates that had been implemented to Lightbox in this new version of the plugin.**